-Growth-driven design (which you can read about more at the link below) is a new and somewhat controversial system of designing and launching websites.
-The old system is that you try to come up with everything your site will possibly need, build dozens of pages and features, take months to design everything, and then launch.
+Growth-driven design is a system of designing and launching websites that prioritizes flexibility.
+The old system demands that you try to come up with everything your site will possibly need, build dozens of pages and features, take months to design everything, and then launch.

-Worse still, it’s not based on what your customers actually want.
-How could it be?
-You designed it before they ever got a chance to use it.
+Worse still, it may not be based on what your customers actually want.
+After all, you designed it before they ever got a chance to use it.
 That’s what makes growth-driven design (GDD) so different.

 Once the initial website is created, you can start gathering data like we mentioned above.
 You can examine how your users interact with the site, what features they might need, and which ones they don’t use.
 You can find the sticking points in the funnel and fix them.
+You can also respond quickly to SEO changes by replicating template pages and speaking to what your audience is searching for online.
 You’re not paying for a completed website, you’re paying for the constant tweaking and adaptation so that your website never falls behind the shifting whims of your users.

 The Future of the Web

-There was a time when using the internet required technical skills that were only accessible to a small portion of the population, but that time is long gone.
+There was a time when the internet was an afterthought for both business and consumers, but that time is long gone.
 The internet is in constant use by the majority of the population, all over the world.

 With popularity comes competition.
 There are more and more websites, software products, and apps every day, with wider and wider swaths of the population using them.
 They have so many options that they’re not going to stick around for a product that’s unintuitive, slow, or confusing — they’re going to leave and find something else.